-On this day.
-1977: In a meeting that paved the way for the Camp David peace talks, President Carter welcomed Israeli Prime Minister Yitzhak Rabin to the White House.
-Carter told Rabin, his successor, Menachem Begin, and Egyptian President Anwar Sadat, that Mideast peace was a top priority.
+March 7, 1977: In a meeting that paved the way for the Camp David peace talks, President Carter welcomed Israeli Prime Minister Yitzhak Rabin to the White House.
+Carter told Rabin, his successor Menachem Begin, and Egyptian President Anwar Sadat, that Mideast peace was a top priority.
 In November of that year, Sadat made his historic journey to Israel for talks with Begin, leading to the Camp David Accords.
 Sadat would be murdered by Islamic fundamentalists in 1981.
 Rabin — prime minister again in 1995 — would also be murdered by an Israeli fundamentalist who was opposed to the Mideast peace process.

 Quote of the day

 "America did not invent human rights.
 In a very real sense human rights invented America." — Jimmy Carter

 - Why Pakistan won't hunt down the terrorists within its borders

 - 43 TV shows to watch in 2014

 - How academia's liberal bias is killing social science

 - Sorry, GOP, tax cuts don't pay for themselves